open-sdg/open-sdg/docs/making-updates.md

 <h1>Making updates to data and metadata</h1>

-This document will describe how to update data and metadata for the Open SDG platform.
+Below we describe what is required before you can start making updates to your Open SDG platform

 ## Before you start